fnand/histogrammar/README.md

 | Branch                 | done  | done                   |         |               |             |         |            |         |
 | Bag                    | done  | done                   |         |               |             |         |            |         |
 | Sample                 | done  | done                   |         |               |             |         |            |         |

-Now that names have been added to Python functions but not the .ed signature, they need to be removed from the .ed signature in Scala.